Give Today

 Our mission is to renew Houston by bringing the beauty of Christ into broken places.
 Thank you for supporting the mission and ministry of City Church.

-We request gifts given to the property fund be over and above your regular giving to our general ministry budget.
+City Church is moving to a permanent home in 2026.
+Learn more about the reNEW Campaign here.
+We request gifts given to the property fund be over and above your regular support.

 Why Give?
 A Generosity Blueprint